What are alleles?

 Answer: 4 (They are two or more versions of a gene).

-Examples: The ABO blood groups of humans are represented by three alleles of the same gene that show different types of interactions with one and another and produce four blood types of the ABO group system.
+Examples: The ABO blood groups of humans are represented by three alleles of the same gene that show different types of interactions with one another and produce four blood types in the ABO group system.
 These allelic series include three major alleles, i, I A, and I B, but a single person contains only two of the three alleles or two copies of one of them.

 Read more about alleles, genes, and genotypes here.